jundalisay/superb/content/en/research/constitutions/br/title-03/chapter-05.md

 Legislative Chamber.
 Paragraph 4.
 A federal law shall provide for the use, by the Government of the Federal District, of the civil and military polices and the military fire brigade.

-SECTION II
-The Territories
+Section 2: The Territories

 Article 33.
 The law shall provide for the administrative and judicial organization of the territories.

 Paragraph 1.
 The territories may be divided into municipalities, to which the provisions of Chapter IV of this Title shall be applied, insofar as pertinent.

 Paragraph 2.
 The accounts of the Government of the territory shall be submitted to the National Congress, with the prior opinion of the Federal Audit Court.

 Paragraph 3.
 In the federal territories with over a hundred thousand inhabitants, in addition to the Governor, appointed as set forth in this Constitution, there shall be judicial agencies of first and second instances, members of the Public Prosecution and Federal Public Legal Defenders; the law shall provide for the elections to the Territory Chamber and its decision-making powers.

-CHAPTER VI
-Intervention
+CHAPTER 6: Intervention

 Article 34.
-The Union shall not intervene in the states or in the Federal District,
+The Union shall not intervene in the states or in the Federal District, except:
-except: (CA No. 14, 1996; CA No. 29, 2000)

-411. to maintain national integrity;
+1. to maintain national integrity;
 2.  to repel foreign invasion or that of one unit of the Federation into another;
 3.   to put an end to serious jeopardy to public order;
 4. to guarantee the free exercise of any of the powers of the units of the Federation;
 5. to reorganize the finances of a unit of the Federation that:
 a) stops the payment of its funded debt for more than two consecutive years, except for reasons of force majeure;
 b) fails to deliver to the municipalities the tax revenues established in this Constitution, within the periods of time set forth by law;

 6.  to provide for the enforcement of federal law, judicial order or decision;
 7.   to ensure compliance with the following constitutional principles:
 a) republican form, representative system and democratic regime;